 The bacteria in plaque survived by digesting the food, specifically the ones that are broken down into simple sugars; this includes candy and sweets as well as other high carbohydrate foods like pasta, bread, milk, juices and sweetened drinks.
 In short, plaque bacteria thrive on the sugary foods we love to eat and drink.

 When the plaque bacteria digest these sugars, a chemical reaction occurs and the bacteria produce acid.
-This acid slowly dissolves the minerals in the outer enamel layer of your teeth forming a de-mineralized area that appears as a white or brown spot.
+This acid slowly dissolves the minerals in the outer enamel layer of your teeth forming a de-mineralized area that appears as a brown or white spot.
 Thanks to saliva, commonly known as spit, is full of minerals assist in hardening the affected areas of the teeth by dumping minerals.
 It balances the effects of the acid, neutralizes the acids, helps wash away bacteria and replaces the minerals that were lost in acid attack.
 This de-mineralization (acid attack) and re-mineralization (repair) happens every time we consume sugars and acids in our diet.

 However, if you eat too often or too many sugary or starchy foods, the saliva can’t keep it up with the bacteria and they reproduce wildly developing or even thicker accumulations of plaque.
 These accumulations keep saliva away from the tooth surface creating a hole in the enamel layer of your tooth.
 This hole in the tooth is called a cavity and once decay has gotten through the hard enamel it can grow much more quickly in the softer inner layers of the tooth areas and start rotting the dentine layer under the enamel causing tooth decay.
 When decay hits the sensitive part, you get a toothache.